funnc/code-with-engineering-playbook/docs/source-control/README.md

-# Source Control
+# 코드 관리

-There are many options when working with Source Control.
+There are many options when working with 코드 관리.
 In [CSE](../CSE.md) we use [AzureDevOps](https://azure.microsoft.com/en-us/services/devops/) for private repositories and [GitHub](https://github.com/) for public repositories.

-## Sections within Source Control
+## Sections within 코드 관리

 * [Merge Strategies](merge-strategies.md)
 * [Branch Naming](naming-branches.md)